datafolklabs/cement/doc/source/dev/mvc.rst

 output is suppressed and only the return data is rendered via Json.
 In addition stdout, and stderr are also added to the Json output.

+Note that each application has its own base class (HelloworldController) that subclasses CementController.
+This provides a means of centralizing customizations to the controller on a per application basis.
+All plugins and controllers should subclass from your applications base class.

 The View
 ^^^^^^^^